abretaud/docker-sf-blast/README.md

 JOBS_WORK_DIR: '/tmp/' # Directory where job files will be created.
 Is using DRMAA, must be mounted on computing nodes, at the same location
 JOBS_DRMAA_NATIVE: '' # Any native specification you want to pass to DRMAA (when JOBS_METHOS='drmaa', e.g. '-q dev')
 JOBS_SCHED_NAME: 'blast' # The names given to jobs (in particular for drmaa jobs)

+DRMAA_METHOD: 'slurm' # 'sge' or 'slurm' depending on the cluster type you are using
+SLURMGID: '992' # the gid of the slurm group (should be the same as on your slurm cluster)
+SLURMUID: '992' # the uid of the slurm user (should be the same as on your slurm cluster)
+MUNGEGID: '991' # the gid of the munge group (should be the same as on your slurm cluster)
+MUNGEUID: '991' # the uid of the munge user (should be the same as on your slurm cluster)
 ```

 ## Using DRMAA

-To use DRMAA, you need to pay attention to several things (only tested with SGE):
+To use DRMAA, you need to pay attention to several things (only tested with SGE and Slurm):

-### Scheduler binaries
+### Slurm

+Slurm libraries are installed in version 18.08 (from Debian Buster).
+It should match the version installed on your cluster to work properly.

+#### Environment variables

+If you're using Slurm, you should set the `DRMAA_METHOD` environment variable to `slurm`

+#### Mounts

+You need to mount the slurm configuration files from your cluster to the /etc/slurm-llnl/ directory.
+You also need to mount the libdrmaa.so library to $DRMAA_LIB_DIR directory (/etc/slurm-llnl/drmaa/ by default).
-Depending on your cluster setup, you will probably need to mount a shared directory containing the scheduler binaries.
+And you need to mount the munge conf directory which stores the munge key specific to your cluster.
-It should be mounted in /usr/local/sge/.
+All this shouldlook something like that:

 ```
 volumes:
+  - /etc/slurm/slurm.conf:/etc/slurm-llnl/slurm.conf:ro
+  - /etc/slurm/gres.conf:/etc/slurm-llnl/gres.conf:ro
+  - /etc/slurm/cgroup.conf:/etc/slurm-llnl/cgroup.conf:ro
+  - /etc/slurm/slurmdbd.conf:/etc/slurm-llnl/slurmdbd.conf:ro
+  - /etc/slurm/drmaa/:/etc/slurm-llnl/drmaa/:ro
-    - /sge/:/usr/local/sge/:ro
+  - /etc/munge/:/etc/munge/:ro
 ```

-### DRMAA user
+#### DRMAA user

 Jobs will probably need to be launched by a user known by the scheduler.
 You will to use the following options to configure this: